Looking for help to cover the costs of professional development in your organization?

 Grant applications are now submitted online.
 All of the necessary information and links regarding eligibility, applying, funding, and receiving payment can be found here:

-Ensure you submit your application at least 30 days before training course start date.
+It is recommended that applications are submitted at least 30 days before training course start date.
 Only training courses that are approved before they start will be funded by the CAJG.